Anne McGihon: Early life and education

 Born in Newport, Rhode Island, McGihon earned a bachelor's degree from McGill University in 1978, and then a master of social work degree from Florida State University in 1980.
 She worked as a clinical social worker in the Tampa Veterans Administration Hospital spinal cord unit before entering law school, where she graduated with a J.D., also from Florida State University, in 1984.

 Career

 McGihon has practiced law in Florida, Washington, D.C., and Colorado.
 She worked at Kirkpatrick and Lockhart from 1987 to 1989, then with Holland and Hart, and The Jefferson Group before opening her own private practice, McGihon and Associates in 1993.
-McGihon specializing in business, litigation, and trusts and estates.
+McGihon specializes in business, litigation, and trusts and estates.

-In the 2008 session of the Colorado General Assembly, McGihon chaired the House Health and Human Services Committee, sits on the House Appropriations Committee, and is vice-chair of the Joint Legal Services Committee.
+McGihon was appointed as a Representative to House District 3 of the Colorado General Assembly in 2003 until she stepped down to pursue a career opportunity in Washington, D.C. in 2009.
+During her time in the Colorado General Assembly, McGihon chaired the House Health and Human Services Committee, sat on the House Appropriations Committee, and was vice-chair of the Joint Legal Services Committee.

+McGihon ran for a seat on the Denver City Council in 2015 but failed to qualify for the two candidate run-off general election after coming in third in the primary.
 McGihon served as Chair of the Colorado Commission on Uniform State Laws from January 2013 to July 2019.
-She also served as a regular member from 2005 to 2011.